justheretostealcode/Mock/README.md

 This command synthesizes the circuit structures and performs technology mapping on them with the preset genetic gate library.
 When the process is finished, the best found circuit structure and assignment of logic gates as well as the corresponding score is printed out.
 In the directory **ARCTICsyn/benchmarks** a new directory corresponding to the run has been created containing all found circuit structures as DOT and JSON files as well as structure and assignment of gates for the resulting circuit.

-# Setting for Synthesis, Simulation and Technology Mapping
+# Settings for Synthesis, Simulation and Technology Mapping

 ## Synthesis